bright/new-www/content/blog/everything-you-need-to-know-about-food-technology-industry-foodtech.md

 Using delivery platforms and logistics technology to improve the efficiency of food delivery and reduce carbon emissions.

-Check the actual food delivery case study: an app built by our team for JustEat.
+Check the food tech case study: an app built by our team for JustEat.

 <div class="image"><img src="/images/restaurant_system_preview.png" alt="Just Eat POS as a FoodTech example" title="Just Eat POS as a FoodTech example"  /> </div>